fillumina/krasa-jaxb-tools/README.md

 #### About `notNullAnnotationsCustomMessages`

-**`@NotNull`**'s default validation message is not always helpful, so it can be customized with **-XJsr303Annotations:notNullAnnotationsCustomMessages=OPTION** where **OPTION** is one of the following:
+**`@NotNull`** default validation message is not always helpful, so it can be customized with **-XJsr303Annotations:notNullAnnotationsCustomMessages=OPTION** where **OPTION** is one of the following:

 - `false` default: no custom message
 - `true` message is present but equivalent to the default: **"{javax.validation.constraints.NotNull.message}"**
 - `FieldName` field name is prefixed to the default message: **"fieldName {javax.validation.constraints.NotNull.message}"**
 - `ClassName` class and field name are prefixed to the default message: **"ClassName.fieldName {javax.validation.constraints.NotNull.message}"**
-- `other-non-empty-text` arbitrary message, with substitutable, case-sensitive parameters `{ClassName}` and `{FieldName}`: **"Class {ClassName} field {FieldName} non-null"**
+- `other-non-empty-text` arbitrary message, with substitutable, case-sensitive parameters `{ClassName}` and `{FieldName}`, i.e.: **"Class {ClassName} field {FieldName} non-null"**

 #### About `generateServiceValidationAnnotations`

-Bean validation policy can be customized with `-XJsr303Annotations:generateServiceValidationAnnotations=OPTION` where OPTION is one of the following:
+Bean validation policy can be customized with `-XJsr303Annotations:generateServiceValidationAnnotations=OPTION` where OPTION is one of the following (the option is case insensitive):

 - `InOut` (default: validate requests and responses)
 - `In` (validate only requests)
 - `Out` (validate only responses)

-Using this option requires to specify krasa as front end generator (See example in https://github.com/fillumina/krasa-jaxb-tools-example )
+Using this option requires to specify `krasa` as front end generator in the CXF plugin with the option `-frontend krasa` (See example in [krasa-jaxb-tools-example/krasa-cxf-codegen-plugin-example/pom.xml at master · fillumina/krasa-jaxb-tools-example · GitHub](https://github.com/fillumina/krasa-jaxb-tools-example/blob/master/krasa-cxf-codegen-plugin-example/pom.xml) )

 #### About `ReplacePrimitives`

-That is a different plugin within this same packakge and replaces primitive types with boxed ones.
+That is a different plugin within this same packakge that can be enabled with the option `-XReplacePrimitives`.
+It replaces primitive types with boxed ones (`int` -> `Integer`).
 It's enabled in the [krasa-cxf-codegen-plugin-example](https://github.com/fillumina/krasa-jaxb-tools-example/blob/master/krasa-cxf-codegen-plugin-example/pom.xml) project as an example.
 **WARNING:** must be defined before XhashCode or Xequals.

 Supported Annotations
 ----------------

-Generates:
+The plugin generates sources annotated with the following Java Bean Validation 2.0 (JSR 380) annotations (with either `javax` or `jakarta` packages depending on the configuration, see `-XJsr303Annotations:validationAnnotations=javax`):

 - `@Valid` annotation for all complex types, can be further restricted to generate only for types from defined schema: `-XJsr303Annotations:targetNamespace=http://www.foo.com/bar`
 - `@NotNull` annotation for objects that has a MinOccur value >= 1 or for required attributes